danny-hines/es6-package-starter/README.md

 ## Get Started
 1. **Clone the project**. `git clone https://github.com/danny-hines/es6-package-starter.git`
-2. **Install dependencies**. `npm install`
+2. **Install dependencies**. `npm install` or `yarn`
-3. **Start the watch tasks**. `npm start`
+3. **Start the watch tasks**. `npm start` or `yarn start`
 As you develop your project, this command will watch all of your files and automatically run linting and tests whenever you hit save.
 4. **Review the sample code**.
 This project includes a simple Add function along with a corresponding spec file.
 5. **Replace with your own code**.
 You can now begin writing your package, replacing the sample code.
 As long as the start command is running, any changes you make will automatically trigger your tests and linting.
-6. **Publish your package**. `npm publish` Before your package is published, it automatically will be linted, tested, and compiled to ES5.
+6. **Publish your package**. `npm publish` or `yarn publish`
+Before your package is published, it automatically will be linted, tested, and compiled to ES5.

 ## Core Dependencies
 |**Package**|**Description**|